THREE DAYS AT WILPENA POUND RESORT

 - The climb up St Mary’s Peak – the traditional owners prefer people don’t climb this peak as it is a sacred site.

-Tips for staying at Wilpena Pound
+Tips for Staying at Wilpena Pound

 There is a surcharge for bills paid by credit cards, so I suggest you do not bill your meals and drinks to your room, or these will add to the overall total.
 There is no Optus coverage here at all.
-You can get a Telstra signal, and the resort has free wifi in the bar area and some of the rooms surrounding that, but it does not cover the whole resort.
+You can get a Telstra signal, and the resort has free Wi-Fi in the bar area and some rooms surrounding that, but it does not cover the whole resort.
 Optus signal is available at Blinman and Rawnsley Park Station if you need coverage.

 Flinders Ranges FAQ